muratk5n/thirdwave/en/README.md

 ---

-McCarthy SOTH speech: the key is what was left out - not a single mention of Russia, Ukraine, but early mention of economic competition with China.
+McCarthy SOTH speech: the key is what was left out - not a single mention of Russia, Ukraine, but early mention of competition with China.

 ---